|Values are valid only on day of printing.|

 Identifying exact genotyping when required (eg, drug trials, research protocols)

-Identifying novel mutations that may interfere with drug metabolism
+Identifying novel variants that may interfere with drug metabolism

-Approximately 94% to 96% of individuals will have results after tier 1 testing has been performed, and will not need additional testing through tier 2 or 3.
-Based on tier 1 test sensitivity and CYP2D6 polymorphism carrier frequencies, persons of Caucasian descent have a 4% to 6% risk of having an undetected variation that would impact the predicted phenotype (this risk maybe higher or lower in other ethnic groups).
-In these cases, testing will be continued through the tiers until the comprehensive genotype is determined.
-Testing through tier 3 will allow for the detection of all common variants (eg, *2, *3, *4, *5, *6, *9, *10, *17, *19, *29, *35, *41, *1XN, *2XN, *4XN) but also rarer alleles such as *11, *14, *12, and *15.
+Approximately 94% to 96% of individuals will not need additional CYP2D6 testing beyond tier 1.
+Based on tier 1 test sensitivity and CYP2D6 variant carrier frequencies, approximately 4% to 6% of Caucasians require testing through tier 2 or 3 in order to determine the comprehensive genotype (the frequency may be higher or lower in other ethnic groups).
+Testing through tier 3 allows for the detection of all common CYP2D6 variants (eg, *2, *3, *4, *5, *6, *7, *8, *9, *10, *17, *19, *29, *35, *41, *1XN, *2XN, *4XN) and rarer (including novel) alleles such as *11, *12, *14 and *15.
 Unitary and tandem CYP2D7-2D6 (*13) alleles and CYP2D6-2D7 (eg, *4N and *36) alleles can also be detected.
 Furthermore, the actual alleles that are duplicated or multiplied can be determined in most cases.

-Primary metabolism of many drugs is performed by the cytochrome P450 (CYP) family of enzymes.
-This is a group of oxidative/dealkylating enzymes localized in the microsomes of many tissues including the intestines and liver.
-One of these CYP enzymes, CYP2D6, is wholly or partially responsible for the hydroxylation or dealkylation (inactivation) of many commonly prescribed drugs such as some analgesics, anticonvulsants, antidepressants, antipsychotics, antiemetics, antihypertensives, antiestrogens, antineoplastics, antipsychotics, antiretrovirals, antitussives, beta-blockers, cardioactive drugs, H-2 blockers, stimulants, and sympathomimetics.
-See Cytochrome P450 2D6 Known Drug Interaction Chart in Special instructions.
+The cytochrome P450 (CYP) family of enzymes is responsible for primary metabolism of many drugs.
+CYP450s are oxidative/dealkylating enzymes localized in the microsomes of many tissues including the intestines and liver.
+One of the CYP enzymes, CYP2D6, is wholly or partially responsible for the metabolism of many commonly prescribed drugs such as some analgesics, anticonvulsants, antidepressants, antipsychotics, antiemetics, antihypertensives, antiestrogens, antineoplastics, antipsychotics, antiretrovirals, antitussives, beta-blockers, cardioactive drugs, H-2 blockers, stimulants, sympathomimetic and other drug classes.

 The CYP2D6 gene is highly variable with over 100 named alleles.
 The gene may be deleted, duplicated, and multiplied, and can have multiple sequence variations.
-In addition, some individuals have genes that are hybrids of CYP2D6 and CYP2D7 pseudogene.
-Some individuals have altered CYP2D6 gene sequences that result in synthesis of enzyme devoid of catalytic activity, or an enzyme with diminished catalytic activity.
+In addition, some individuals have genes that are hybrids of CYP2D6 and the CYP2D7 pseudogene.
+Some individuals have altered CYP2D6 variants that result in synthesis of enzyme devoid of catalytic activity, or an enzyme with diminished catalytic activity.
 These individuals may process CYP2D6-metabolized medications more slowly depending upon the gene variant found on each chromosome.
-Duplications and multiplications of the CYP2D6 gene may result in ultrarapid metabolism of CYP2D6-metabolized drugs, if active alleles are involved.
-CYP2D6 genotypes results are used to predict ultrarapid, extensive (normal), intermediate, and poor metabolizer phenotypes for a sample.
+CYP2D6 duplications and multiplications involving active alleles may result in ultrarapid metabolism of CYP2D6-metabolized drugs.
+CYP2D6 genotype results are used to predict ultrarapid, ultrarapid to extensive (normal), extensive (normal), extensive (normal) to intermediate, intermediate, intermediate to poor, and poor metabolizer phenotypes. (see Table 1)

 Examples of CYP2D6 star alleles